texfaq/texfaq.github.io/FAQ-tocloft.md

 date: 2014-06-10
 ---

-# The format of the Table of Contents, etc.

 The formats of entries in the table of contents (TOC) are controlled by a number of internal commands (discussed in section&nbsp;2.3 of [_The LaTeX Companion_](FAQ-latex-books).
 The commands